Idioms can leave you questioning why you spent so much time trying to understand a new language at all.

 The dog may be man’s best friend, but at least in Italy, that friendship does not extend to places of worship.
 The Italian un cane in chiesa refers to an unwanted guest.

-For more colorful idioms, check out FluentU’s collection of real-world videos, or pick up a copy of Adam Jacot De Boinod’s “I Never Knew There Was a Word for It” (which also covers interesting words from different languages).
+For more colorful idioms, you can purchase Adam Jacot De Boinod’s “I Never Knew There Was a Word for It” (which also covers interesting words from different languages) or dive into some authentic native content and perhaps even a virtual immersion program, like FluentU, for example.

 You’ll be glad you did—in fact, you’ll be like a kid in a candy store, or as they say in Norway, you’ll be in the middle of the butter melting in the porridge!